Cox processes driven by transformed Gaussian processes on linear networks -- A review and new contributions: Point processes and some of their characteristics

 The point process $X$ has $n$-th order intensity function $\rho(u_1,\ldots,u_n)$ (with respect to the $n$-fold product measure of $\nu$) if this is a non-negative Borel function so that

-for every pairwise disjoint, bounded, Borel sets $A_1,\ldots,A_n\subset S$ ($\rho(u_1,\ldots,u_n)$ is also called the $n$-th order product density for the $n$-th order reduced moments measure).
-Thus, $\rho(u_1,\ldots,u_n)$ is a locally integrable function, which is almost everywhere unique on $S^n$ (with respect to the $n$-fold product measure of $\nu$).
+for every pairwise disjoint sets $A_1,\ldots,A_n\in\mathcal B$ ($\rho(u_1,\ldots,u_n)$ is also called the $n$-th order product density for the $n$-th order reduced moments measure).
+Thus, $\rho(u_1,\ldots,u_n)$ is an integrable function, which is almost everywhere unique on $S^n$ (with respect to the $n$-fold product measure of $\nu$).
 In the following, for simplicity nullsets are ignored, so the non-uniqueness of $\rho(u_1,\ldots,u_n)$ is ignored.
 Moreover, when we write $\rho(u_1,\ldots,u_n)$ it is implicitly assumed that the $n$-th order intensity function exists.

 In particular, $\rho(u)$ is the usual intensity function.
 The point process is said to be (first-order) homogeneous if $\rho(u)=\rho_0$ is constant.
-For instance, this is the case if $S=\mathbb R^k$ and $X$ is stationary, i.e., its distribution is invariant under translations in $\mathbb R^k$; or if $S=\mathbb S^k$ and $X$ is isotropic, i.e., its distribution is invariant under rotations on $\mathbb S^k$.
-A similar example is not easy to specify if $S=L$, since there is no natural (transitive) group action on a linear network.

 Instead of the second order intensity function, one usually considers the pair correlation function (pcf) given by

 setting $\frac{a}{0}=0$ for $a\ge0$, and one usually assumes that

 is isotropic.
 For a Poisson process,